Lannan Foundation

 - Rarely funded unsolicited requests

-- Worked primarily with organizations through invitation or existing relationships
+- Worked primarily with organisations through invitation or existing relationships

-For Literary Awards and Fellowships: Candidates are nominated anonymously by a network of writers, literary scholars, publishers, and editors, with the foundation's literary committee making final determinations.
-The foundation does not accept applications for these awards.
+For Literary Awards and Fellowships: Candidates were nominated anonymously by a network of writers, literary scholars, publishers, and editors, with the foundation's literary committee making final determinations.
+The foundation did not accept applications for these awards.
+The final Literary Awards were announced in November 2021.

 Decision Timeline